Corticomics/rodRefReg/README.md

 ### How do I calibrate the system for accurate water delivery?

-Go to the **Settings** tab and follow the calibration instructions.
+Go to the **Settings** tab and input the correct pump settings that you are using.
 This should be done before starting a new experiment and periodically to ensure accuracy.

 ## Getting Help